 These types of problems can be complex and confusing, particularly if you’ve never experienced symptoms of a mood disorder before.
 Here at Crest View Recovery Center, we have the expertise and the support to help you work through this difficult time and move forward in a healthy manner.
-Keep reading to learn more about substance induced mood disorder and what such a diagnosis can mean for your recovery.
+Keep reading to learn more about substance-induced mood disorder and what such a diagnosis can mean for your recovery.

-About Substance Induced Mood Disorder
+About Substance-Induced Mood Disorder

 The causes of such mood disorders can be complex.
-Your brain produces various chemicals, each with their own purpose and effect.
+Your brain produces various chemicals, each with its own purpose and effect.
 When the chemicals are in the correct balance, your mood is stable.
 When these substances are forced out of whack for any reason, your mood, energy, and behavior can be negatively affected.

 Manic symptoms leave you feeling on top of the world with an exaggerated positive view of yourself.
 You’ll notice lots of energy, the ability to go without sleep or racing thoughts.
 You may also become easily irritated or aggressive.

 Different Types of Substance-Induced Mood Disorders

 There is a wide array of mood disorders, and they only worsen with the presence of a substance.
 The 3 major types of mood disorders we will cover are:

 - Anxiety Disorders: Anxiety disorders affect more than 25 million Americans every year.
 They are caused by uncontrollable, excessive stress and worries of things out of the person’s control.

 - Depression Disorders: Disorders that are categorized by negative thoughts and feelings that cannot be controlled by the person who is experiencing them.
 Malfunctions of the neurotransmitters in the brain cause these symptoms to occur.